 From Galileo to Washington, Tesla to Jobs, the battle between antagonist, protagonists, and extras has always been the same.
 We have to win it again to reverse our bad trends that started in the 1970’s.
 Let’s look at how the classic battle happens before we go fight it ourselves.

-How New Tools Start the Fight
+How New Tools Ignite the Fight

 In biological evolution there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution this is the difference between a new technology, and a new tool.